richardskumat/public-terraform-examples/20200315_gitlab/readme.md

 It occurred to me right away, I could just hope to Ansible and use the template module locally and have jinja come up with the resource blocks I needed.

+I also wrote a shell script to loop through a list of my git repos and call terraform import for each loop.

+The file's called terraform-import-project.sh.

 ### Ansible with the template module